Nale1012/Nale1012/README.md

 ### Hi
-I will propably mostly use this as kind of a cloud, so there won't be a lot on here.
+I will propably mostly use this like a cloud, so there won't be a lot on here and no colobarative works.
 Have a good day